vitofod/picts_gif/README.md

 * --dict (or -d): the complete path to the json file (file name must be included);
 * --plot (or -pl): this command is used to specify which graph we want to see the animation of.
 The options are `transient` (we will see the current transient animation), `spectrum` (we will see the PICTS spectrum animation) and `all` (we will see both animations);
 * --interval (or -i): through this option you can adjust the speed of the animation.
 The input is a float and expresses the temporal distance, in milliseconds, between one frame and the next.
 By default it is 1 millisecond;
-* --output (or -o): the complete path to the output directory (file name must be included) where the gif will be stored.
-If you do not enter an output directory, the animation will not be saved;
+* --output-file-path (or -o): the complete path to the output directory (file name with .gif extension must be included) where the gif will be stored.
+If you do not enter an output directory, the animation will not be saved.
+A check has been made regarding the correct insertion of the extension;
 * --show: the animation will be displayed if and only if specifically requested;
 * --no-show: the animation will not be displayed on the screen;
 Of these commands, --path, --dict and --plot are mandatory, while the others are optional.